Dave Rempis – saxophones

 Scutum, from Worse For The Wear 2015 (excerpt)

 This free-wheeling trio first came together at a closed session in 2009, and as any fan of improvised music can imagine, the band hit hard from the first note and hasn’t looked back since.
 The unabashed energy of Rempis and Nilssen-Love, coupled with the electrified cello antics of Lonberg-Holm, make for a powerful listening experience that combines driving grooves with noisy textures and occasional melodic interjections.
 These sliding and overlapping rhythms often give the music a feeling as if a rug is slowly being pulled out from underneath the listener while the music still maintains a strong forward momentum.
 Reference points include the Julius Hemphill groups of the 70’s and 80’s featuring Abdul Wadud, Ornette Coleman’s Prime Time, and the early 70’s explorations of Miles Davis’ electric bands.

-Next up, the trio is planning a full European tour in March of 2017, with an LP to-be-released by the Belgian concert presenters Sound In Motion, and a new cd to be released by Aerophonic Records.
+Next up, the trio is planning a full European tour in March of 2017, with an LP to-be-released by the Belgian concert presenters Sound In Motion on their new Dropa Disc label, and a new cd to be released by Aerophonic Records.
 Both recordings were made on their 2015 European tour on back to back nights in Antwerp and London.

 Ballister is named after a crossbow, and they put a premium on aggression.
 There’s a freshness and sense of discovery in their wide-ranging music.
 But there’s also a deep and hard-earned understanding between these players which enables them to build tension to the point of shattering, and then surf gracefully upon the shards.